 Dedicated Queens Chapter 7 bankruptcy attorney assists throughout the process

 If you are considering filing for bankruptcy, the chances are you have already exhausted other options for trying to improve your financial circumstances.
-Mark E. Cohen, Esq. in Forest Hills is a Queens Chapter 7 bankruptcy attorney with more than 30 years of experience helping New Yorkers take strategic action for debt relief.
+Mark E. Cohen, Esq. in Westbury is a Queens Chapter 7 bankruptcy attorney with more than 30 years of experience helping New Yorkers take strategic action for debt relief.
 At every stage of the Chapter 7 process, I provide thoughtful advice addressed to both the short-term and long-range interests of my clients.

 Why consider Chapter 7 in New York?

 If you are overcome with debt and you do not believe you can regain financial solvency in the foreseeable future, Chapter 7 bankruptcy may be a viable option.
 It can help you obtain forgiveness of a large portion of your debt and get a fresh start.
 As a Queens Chapter 7 bankruptcy attorney, I can determine if this remedy is right for you and can help you pursue it.

 Chapter 7 bankruptcy is known as liquidation, because some of a debtor’s assets may be sold and the sale proceeds used to pay back creditors.
 When filing for Chapter 7, a person must provide the bankruptcy court with a comprehensive accounting of his or her finances, expenses and debts.
 An automatic stay is granted upon filing, preventing creditors from pursuing debt collection efforts.
 A trustee is assigned to administer the case, which includes overseeing the liquidation of estate assets.
 Certain debts that cannot be repaid through liquidated assets may be discharged.
 Once a debt is discharged, a creditor cannot try to collect repayment.